Black-Sheep-Farm-Enterprises/VoiceAssistantTools/README.md

 For overall voice control and especially voice based coding I have looked at two products.
 Caster and TalonVoice. both have been around for some period of time but it is the latest iteration ofTalonVoice (still in Beta)  that I find the most useful and cross-platform functionality.
 TalonVoice  has-been freely available for Linux and Mac OS and in this current beta program is being ported to Windows.
 The author and community are extremely active in the Beta ,help and other Talon slack channels.

 While Caster and Talon both support Dragon they both also have alternate open source voice-recognition engines.
-The TalonVoice use of wav2letter  coming from Facebook in my experience and supported by tests performs as a a very fast highly accurate speech recognition engine
+The TalonVoice use of wav2letter  coming from Facebook in my experience and supported by tests performs as a a very fast highly accurate speech recognition engine.

+### Getting going using your voice to drive your computer.
+There is much that could be added to
+Emily Shea's [Getting Started with Voice Driven Development](https://whalequench.club/blog/2019/09/03/learning-to-speak-code.html) but you have to get going first.
+This well written article will certainly get you started.

+Talon is in very active development with a new beta release providing support for windows.
+This beta release also brings a new api for writing commands without having to know a programming language.
+With some knowledge of python you can extend what Talon offers in many diverse ways but this is not necessary to get going.

 .